awslabs/kubeflow-manifests/website/content/en/docs/deployment/cognito/manifest/guide-automated.md

 1. To delete the rest of the resources (subdomain, certificates etc.), run the following commands from the root of your repository:

-    * Find the configuration file `tests/e2e/utils/cognito_bootstrap/config.yaml` updated by the `cognito_post_deployment.py` script.
+    * Ensure you have the configuration file `tests/e2e/utils/cognito_bootstrap/config.yaml` updated by the `cognito_post_deployment.py` script.
 If you did not use the script, update the name, ARN, or ID of the resources that you created in a separate yaml file in `tests/e2e/utils/cognito_bootstrap/config.yaml` by referring to the following sample:

         ```yaml
         # Sample config file